-Asian Corporate Governance Association (ACGA) Governance Works with investors, companies and regulators in the implementation of effective corporate governance practices throughout Asia.
-Carbon Disclosure Project (CDP) Climate Encourages companies to disclose their decarbonisation strategy and carbon data through the CDP framework.
-International Corporate Governance Network (ICGN) Governance Advances corporate governance and investor stewardship standards worldwide in pursuit of long-term value creation, contributing to sustainable economies, societies, and the environment.
-Institutional Investors Group on Climate Change (IIGCC) Climate Focused on bringing the investment community together to make significant progress towards a net zero and climate resilient future by 2030, in line with the goals of the Paris Agreement.
-Investment Association (IA) Investment Industry Trade body representing investment managers and investors in the UK.
-Investor Alliance for Human Rights People An organisation for international investors focused on the investor responsibility to respect human rights, corporate engagements that drive responsible business conduct, and related standard-setting activities.
-Nature Action 100 Nature A global investor engagement initiative focused on driving greater corporate ambition and action to reduce nature and biodiversity loss.
-UK Sustainable Investment and Finance Association (UKSIF) Climate, Governance, Nature, People A UK membership organisation committed to the development of sustainable and responsible finance and investment.
-Principles for Responsible Investment (PRI) Climate, Nature, People A UN-supported network of global investors working to promote a sustainable global financial system by encouraging adoption of six responsible investment principles.
+ships and Associations (illustrative) vernance Governance Works with investors, companies and regulators in the implementation of effective corporate governance practices throughout Asia. roject (CDP) Climate Encourages companies to disclose their decarbonisation strategy and carbonisation strategy and carbonis through the CDP framework. rate k (ICGN) Governance Advances corporate governance and investor stewardship standards we in pursuit of long-term value creation, contributing to sustainable econo societies, and the environment. rs Group on CC) Climate Focused on bringing the investment community together to make signi- progress towards a net zero and climate resilient future by 2030, in line the goals of the Paris Agreement. ion (IA) Investment Industry Trade body representing investment managers and investors in the UK.
+Human Rights People An organisation for international investors focused on the investor responsibility to respect human rights, corporate engagements that driver responsible business conduct, and related standard-setting activities.
+Nature A global investor engagement initiative focused on driving greater corporation and action to reduce nature and biodiversity loss. stment and (UKSIF) Climate, Governance, Nature, People A UK membership organisation committed to the development of susta and responsible finance and investment. nsible Climate, Nature, People A UN-supported network of global investors working to promote a sustainable global financial system by encouraging adoption of six responses investment principles.